asato98/elasticsearch-course/docs/Lab05.md

-# Lab05: Working with Logstash
+# Lab05: Working with Logstash and filebeat

 ### 1. Install Logstash